marikaris/judo-score/README.md

 # Judo Score Board

 Simple judo score board to use in competitions.
-Build and deploy on own server or try it out via the netlify app.
+Build and deploy on own server or try out the [demo](https://yuseigachi-score.netlify.app) on Netlify.

 ## Issues